Tjalle/impfresher-berlin/README.md

 Using the impfstoff.link API & a free sound fx. https://impfstoff.link/

-The page will request open appointsments every 15 seconds & keep a log of active Termins.
+The page will request open appointments every 15 seconds & keep a log of active Termins.
 When a Termin oppertunity opens up in one of the vaccination centers - it will show the link, play a sound & open a tab in doctolib.

 Very basic, no security or specials features - there are many better options available.